 How much calcium do you need?

-For women over age 50 and men over age 70, the recommended daily intake of calcium is 1,200 mg from food and supplements combined.
+For women over age 50 and men over age 70, the recommended daily intake of calcium is 1,200 mg from food and supplements combined — although it's best to get most of this from foods.
 For women under 50 and men under 70, it's 1,000 mg daily, while for older kids and teenagers it's 1,300 mg.
 If you can get most of it from food, then it's best to limit your intake of calcium supplements to just the amount you need to meet the recommended intake.
 To get an idea of how much calcium is in common foods, see How much calcium do you already get from food? section of the Calcium Supplements Review.

 Experts believe that one can't absorb more than about 500 mg of calcium at time, so foods or supplements with higher doses may provide too much calcium.
 For instance, if you drink a cup (8 fl oz) or more of milk that is fortified with calcium at a time, this milk may provide you with too much calcium.
 On the other hand, a cup of lactose-free milk that is not "calcium fortified," will naturally provide about 30% of the Daily Value for calcium (390 mg based on the new DV or 300 mg based on the old one), which is not too much.

 Similarly, if you decide to take a calcium supplement, it is generally felt that calcium supplementation should not exceed 500 mg per dose and no more than 900 mg per day.
 Extended-release calcium supplements might help increase the amount absorbed from higher doses, but 600 mg per dose may still be more than you need.